qouteall/sdarc/README.md

 ### Atomic pointers

 This library also provides atomic pointers `AtomicSdarc` and `AtomicNullableSdarc`.
 They have functionality similar to `ArcSwap`.
-It uses hazard pointer and [asymmetric fence](https://crates.io/crates/membarrier2) to solve race condition.
+It uses hazard pointer and [asymmetric fence](https://crates.io/crates/membarrier2) to solve race condition ([implementation explanation](https://docs.rs/sdarc/latest/sdarc/atomic_sdarc/index.html)).

 Unlike std `Arc`, the `AtomicSdarc`(and `AtomicNullableSdarc`) allows borrowing content using hazard pointer, without incrementing reference count.
 This can allow a pointee with zero ref count sum to live for long time.